openharmony/docs/en/application-dev/reference/apis/js-apis-inputmethodengine.md

 > **NOTE**
 >
 > This API is supported since API version 8 and deprecated since API version 9.
-You are advised to use [hide](#hide9).
+You are advised to use [hide](#hide9) instead.

 **System capability**: SystemCapability.MiscServices.InputMethodFramework